3.13.1. Rules for drawing rapid transit objects

-Whether a particular vehicle can be considered a rapid tram or a light metro is determined on a case-by-case basis.
+Whether a particular vehicle can be considered a rapid tram or light rail is determined on a case-by-case basis.

 Draw LRT systems as rapid transit items (lines, stations, and exits from stations).
 Furthermore, rapid transit lines are duplicated by items of another category — tram lines.Note.